istiyaksiddiquee/FairRecommendations/readme.md

 This is the github repository for the scientific team project on 'Explainable and Fair Recommendations in Research'.

 # Instructions
+This repository requires Docker to be installed in your system.
+For general installation instruction please visit `https://docs.docker.com/get-docker/`.

 To get the project up and running, use `docker-compose -f ./server/docker-compose.yaml up --build` command.